-Should neck or back pain arise as a result of a condition such as a herniated disc, a bulging disc, or spinal stenosis, a physician’s diagnosis will likely include a determination of whether the abnormality is related to one or more of the following effects of aging on the spinal anatomy:
+Should neck or back pain arise as a result of a condition such as a herniated disc, a bulging disc or spinal stenosis, a doctor’s diagnosis will likely include a determination of whether the abnormality is related to one or more of the following effects of aging on the spinal anatomy:

-- Loss of water content in the intervertebral discs, reducing disc height and flexibility; this is called degenerative disc disease
+- Degenerative disc disease — which is a loss of water content in the spinal discs, reducing disc height and flexibility

-- Degeneration of the facet joints, the surfaces along the spine where the vertebrae meet and move; this degeneration is called facet disease, or arthritis of the spine
+- Facet disease (arthritis of the spine) — which is the degeneration of the facet joints, the surfaces along the spine where the vertebrae meet and move